alasiab/Machine-Learning-Final-Project----Buschkopf-Alasia/README.md

 Number of bathrooms also shows a general relationship with the price.
 ![bathrooms](https://user-images.githubusercontent.com/82225286/165665239-9cfe2e64-f8c8-409e-873e-cb9470bd4938.png)

-For my prediction plan, I will aggregate things a bit more - perhaps create 3 building grades (falls short = 1, average = 2, and high quality = 3) do one hot encoding for months and maybe group them into seasons 1-4.
+For my prediction plan, I will aggregate things a bit more - perhaps create 3 building grades (falls short = 1, average = 2, and high quality = 3).
 Then I will split the data into a test and train set and try to find a regression model that fits the data to accurately predict house price based on season it sold, grade, view, sqft living space, etc.